 By incorporating elements of the physical world, a Fluent experience taps into something fundamental.
 It uses light, shadow, motion, depth, and texture to organize information in a way that feels intuitive and instinctual.

-Applying Fluent Design to your app
+Applying Fluent Design to your app with UWP

 Fluent Design features are built into UWP.
 Some of these features—such as effective pixels and the universal input system—are automatic.
 You don't have to write any extra code to take advantage of them.
 Other features, like acrylic, are optional; you add them to your app by writing code to include them.